Jason Van Dyke will not face federal charges in LaQuan McDonald shooting - NewsBreak

 McDonald’s family was in agreeance, declining the option to pursue a second conviction.

-“The decision not to pursue a federal prosecution is consistent with Department of Justice policy and was made in consultation with Mr. McDonald’s family,” prosecutors stated.Former Chicago officer Jason Van Dyke no longer in IDOC custody
+“The decision not to pursue a federal prosecution is consistent with Department of Justice policy and was made in consultation with Mr. McDonald’s family,” prosecutors stated.Call for political action after Laquan McDonald cases

 Activists have called for civil rights charges to be brought forth against Van Dyke since his release from prison in February after serving a little more than three years for the murder of McDonald.